World Kidney Day - March 10

 • An artificial device replacing a kidney was tested in 1944.
 In 2013, American bioengineers created a kidney implant.

-Get a kidney exam at World Kidney Day to make sure your organs are healthy.
-Help raise funds for the treatment of people with serious kidney disease.
+Get a kidney exam on World Kidney Day to make sure your organs are healthy.
+Help raise funds for the treatment of people with serious kidney diseases.
 Learn more about existing kidney diseases and their therapies.

 Spread the word on social media.
 Ask other users if they have ever had kidney problems and how they dealt with them.